GlancingMind/vim-configer/README.md

 After saving the buffer, configer will write the settings to the respective global/project-config and applies `noexpandtab` everytime a `makefile`-buffer is read or created.

-Notive: When invoking `ConfigerEditConfig makefile` again, the previously entered settings can be edited.
+Notice: When invoking `ConfigerEditConfig makefile` again, the previously entered settings can be edited (as the name suggests).

 # Commands (so far)